Majority Of Americans Oppose Trump Impeachment, Poll Shows

 — CBS News (@CBSNews) April 26, 2019

-Fifty three percent of Democrats, 56 percent of Republicans, and 51 percent of independents believe that Special Counsel Robert Mueller’s report was fair and balanced.
-Less than thirty percent in each of these groups consider the report biased.
+Fifty-three percent of Democrats, 56 percent of Republicans, and 51 percent of independents believe that Special Counsel Robert Mueller’s report was fair and balanced.
+Less than 30 percent in each of these groups consider the report biased.

 JUST IN: 37% in new @ABC News/WaPo poll say Congress should initiate impeachment proceedings against Pres.
 Trump, a new low. https://t.co/AII3i1TW24 pic.twitter.com/1u7EJB2zBI